bisk8s/mini-movie-database/README.md

 You will also find a link for the Expo Project and the APK next.

 ## Used libraries and frameworks
-The backend of the project is an AdonisJS application.
+The backend of the project is an [AdonisJS](https://preview.adonisjs.com/blog/introducing-adonisjs-v5/) application.
+AdonisJs is a Node.js MVC framework.
+It offers a stable ecosystem to write server-side web applications.
+And it also supports TypeScript.

+When checking the Expo project you may also see that I've chosen to use [React Native Paper](https://callstack.github.io/react-native-paper/).
+Paper is a collection of customizable and production-ready components, following Google’s Material Design guidelines.
+It adds a lot when the subject is style.

 ## Mobile: